rwdroge/pug2024OTEL/README.md

 > You can stop and start the OECC Agent as a Windows Service
 > For troubleshooting, you can find the OECC Agent log files in *C:\Progress\OECC_Agent\logs*

+The OECC Agent will pick up PAS instances linked to the OpenEdge installation automatically, but for the OpenTelemetry Metrics to be collected, one should edit the 'otagentpasoe.yaml' file, which can be found in the conf folder of the OECC Agent installation.
+In that file we will define which PASOE instances we want to collect metrics for.

+Next to that, there's also the 'otagentoedb.yaml' file, which is the configuration file for the OpenEdge database(s) that you want to collect metrics for.

+Apart from the database details, there's also a line in this file that tells to which endpoint we will be sending the metrics to.
+In this case it's linked to the oTel Collector that's going to collect these metrics and in turn send these to endpoints of APM's (each APM solution will have documented on how to setup the OpenTelemetry collector with their product, super helpful!)

+Have a look at both the .yaml files in the oecc_agent folder of this repository and perform the following tasks:

+#### Tasks:

+- Decide which PASOE instances and databases you want to start collecting metrics for
+- Edit 'otagentpasoe.yaml' and add all the PASOE instances that you want to track
+- Do a similar thing for the databases

+So, we made sure that we are collecting metrics for those components we want to track, now we need to make sure that those metrics are sent somewhere that can make sense out of the data.

 ### Setting up NewRelic for collecting traces and metrics

 - Create a user account in NewRelic https://newrelic.com/